Choose a letter

 Abbreviation for photovoltaic.
 The term “photovoltaic” is composed of the Greek word “phos” for “light” and “volt”.
 A photovoltaic system allows the generation of electricity using the sunlight.

-It is a measuring instrument of solar radiation that is based on the thermopile principle, more specifically on the “seeback” effect.
+The pyranometer is a measuring instrument of solar radiation that is based on the thermopile principle, more specifically on the “seeback” effect.
 This allows to correctly measure all the weather variables that influence the performance of the system, so that operators can control their investment.

-Low-voltage electrical switchboard.
+The Euro-P&C is a low-voltage electrical switchboard.
 See switchboard

 A relay is an electrically operated switch.
 It consists of a set of input terminals for a single or multiple control signals, and a set of operating contact terminals.
 (Wikipedia)

-It is a solution aimed at implementing new technologies or features into an existing systems, thus extending its lifecycle.
+The retrofit is a solution aimed at implementing new technologies or features into an existing systems, thus extending its lifecycle.

 The acronym RTU stands for Remote Terminal Unit and it denotes an electronic microprocessor control device that interfaces objects from the physical world to a distributed control system or a SCADA system.
 The RTU plays a role similar to the PLC, however the RTU is designed to work even in rural areas and under adverse ambient conditions, while the PLC is designed for the industrial environment.